St Clare's, Oxford

-Courses for adults include the University Foundation Programme, English language courses, English with Academic Subjects and Undergraduate Programme for Gap Year students.
-In the spring and summer months, adults, teenagers and juniors can study English language courses on three separate sites.
+Programmes for adults include the University Foundation Programme, English language, English plus Academic Subjects and an Undergraduate Programme.
+In the summer months, adults, teenagers and juniors can study English language programmes on three separate sites.

-The school is consistently listed in the Top 20 IB Schools in the UK School League Tables from Education Advisers Ltd.
+The school is consistently listed in the Top 20 IB Schools in the UK School League Tables from Education Advisers Ltd. In 2025, the average score was 35, compared to a world average of 31 points.

 History

 The school was founded in 1952 by Anne Dreydel OBE and Pamela Morris, and grew out of a scheme to establish links between British and European students after the Second World War.
 Its mission is to advance international education and understanding.

 The original name was The Oxford English Centre for Foreign Students, which later became St Clare's Hall, and then St Clare's, Oxford.

-Since 1953 the College grew to encompass a wide range of nationalities and programmes, both at university and pre-university level and in English Language.
-In the mid-50s, students came mostly from around a dozen Western European countries, as well as the UK.
-Over 40 different nationalities are represented in its current IB student body.

 Links with universities in the USA date back to the 1960s.
-Formal agreements by which American university students could gain credit towards their US degrees by studying abroad at St Clare's started up in the 1970s.
-Such courses gradually replaced the University of London external degrees that had previously been taught.
+Formal agreements by which American university students could gain credit towards their US degrees by studying abroad at St Clare's started in the 1970s.
+Such programmes gradually replaced the University of London external degrees that had previously been offered.

-In 1977 the College introduced the International Baccalaureate Diploma for pre-university students – only the 41st school in the world to do so.
-There are only 13 other institutions in the world who have taught the IB longer than St Clare's.
-"A" levels were gradually phased out as the IB became established, and the College is now the longest established IB school in England (source ISA).
-There are currently over 3,700 IB world schools.

-The College campus has grown with the increase in student numbers.
-As a registered charity, profits are re-invested in the College to facilitate expansion and development.
-From its original base on 141 Banbury Road, the College grew to allow more teaching space and a wider range of subject choices.
+From its original base on 141 Banbury Road, the College has grown to allow more teaching space and a wider range of subject choices.
 Early homestay arrangements were largely replaced with residential accommodation, as new houses in the area were acquired and refurbished.
-In 1999, the College bought the Oxford Academy English Language School in Bardwell Road, which became the centre for all adult courses.
+In 1999, the College bought the Oxford Academy English Language School in Bardwell Road, which became the centre for all adult programmes.

-The main campus building and reception is located at 139 Banbury Road, in the Summertown suburb of North Oxford.
+The main campus building and reception is at 139 Banbury Road, in the Summertown suburb of North Oxford.

-The college has completed a number of significant building projects including a new £1.3 million student residence for 24 students and wardens apartments in 2010; a £3.4 million building housing 3 science laboratories and 3 Mathematics classrooms in 2014; and an art studio and student residence in the grounds of one of the existing student houses in 2015.